Business Idea Validation

 Survey/interview design, execution and analysis: we use borrowed tools from sociology to build the most accurate and well-designed questionnaires; later we put all the power of computer data analysis to get the information needed to satisfy your initial goals.

 Literature reviews: we also have the tools to perform an analysis of the related literature to find out more information about the chosen risky element.

 |Ad-words, Facebook, Linkedin campaigns||X|

 |Survey/interview design, execution and analysis||X|

-After running your tests and looking at all your data, you will have INFINITELY more perspective on if you want to move forward with your business idea; and if so, which direction to take it in.
+After running your tests and looking at all your data, you will have INFINITELY more perspective on if you want to move forward with your business idea - and if so, on which direction to take it as well.

 Ready to get started?
 Learn more about our end-to-end development services.